fernandorego/feup-comp/README.md

 In terms of code organization, we feel that the `OllirEmitter` class has become quite large; we could have split its responsibilities in more files, which would raise state management challenges, but greatly improve the legibility.

 ### Optimizations at the `ollir` level

-#### Register Allocation

-After generating the OllirResult, if the "-r" option is used, the *register allocation optimization* is performed to each method.

-First, the algorithm starts by using our implementation of the algorithm *liveliness analysis* which uses *dataflow analysis* to determine the lifetime of local variables.
-After that, it constructs the *Interference Graph*, a HashMap where it's saved all variables and for each variable, a set of variables representing all the others variables that have an intersecting lifetimes.
-Unfortunately, there is some error we couldn't fix, so the algorithm is not at the 100%.

-Then, uses *Graph Coloring* to allocate registers and builds a new varTable for the method, updating each variable's virtual register.

-If the specified number of registers isn't enough to store all the variables, the program aborts and reports an error, showing the minimum number of registers needed.

-If the specified number of registers is zero, then the program uses the number of registers needed to finish the allocation.

-Unfortunately, the algorithm does not work correctly all the times.
-There are some issues regarding the calculation of the life-time of the variables, on set of out variables and in variables.

 ### `Jasmin` generation